zigius/docs/content/docs/reference/pkg/kubernetes/discovery/v1beta1/endpointslice.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#endpointport">List[Endpoint<wbr>Port]</a></span>
     </dt>
-    <dd>{{% md %}}ports specifies the list of network ports exposed by each endpoint in this slice.
+    <dd>ports specifies the list of network ports exposed by each endpoint in this slice.
 Each port must have a unique name.
 When ports is empty, it indicates that there are no defined ports.
 When a port is defined with a nil port value, it indicates "all ports".
-Each slice may include a maximum of 100 ports.{{% /md %}}</dd>
+Each slice may include a maximum of 100 ports.</dd>

 </dl>
-{{% /choosable %}}